 Mid Cornwall · TR2

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Grampound, that work is shaped by the place itself — Grampound is a former rotten borough on the A390 between Truro and St Austell, with a clock tower at the centre of a tight Conservation Area covering the medieval high street, with a building stock that leans toward medieval and Georgian high street terraces and Victorian villas.
+In Grampound, that work is shaped by the place itself — Grampound is a former rotten borough on the A390 between Truro and St Austell, with a clock tower at the centre of a tight Conservation Area covering the medieval high street, with a building stock that leans toward medieval and Georgian high street terraces and modern infill on field-edge plots.

 - Conservation Area